fbpx Skip to main content

 Although reading is the key to success, we also understand that understanding of vocabulary contributes to the overall success in reading.

-During the 2022-2023 academic year, we have worked as a school to introduce specific vocabulary teaching during form time through ‘Word of the Week’.
+Since 2022, we have workedhard as a school to introduce specific vocabulary teaching during form time through ‘Word of the Week’.
 Students are introduced to new vocabulary at the beginning of the week through a ‘Frayer Model’.
 The ‘Frayer Model’ helps students to navigate their understanding of new vocabulary through understanding the definition, synonyms and antonyms and use of the new word within a sentence.
 Students are then challenged to use the ‘Word of the Week’ across the curriculum within the week and beyond.

 Students complete a baseline test of all new vocabulary before it is explicitly taught in form time and then are re-tested at the end of each term to assess the impact of this specific vocabulary teaching.